wasmerio/ate/doc/design.md

        === === ===             === === ===             === === ===
          (Disks)                 (Disks)                 (Disks)

-Given the very few mandatory external dependencies required by this architecture ir is considered by the author to be of the "Shared Nothing" type.
+Given the very few mandatory external dependencies required by this architecture it is considered by the author to be of the "Shared Nothing" type.
 Specifically, when operating in the [stateful mode](#stateful-mode) it has no external state machine or database that it relies on.